sahyagiri/DistinctKeywords/README.md

  'training']

 ## German Model (On test)
-I have added a german model based on word2vec found at https://devmount.github.io/GermanWordEmbeddings/ You can find it in the example folder
+Added a german model based on word2vec found at https://devmount.github.io/GermanWordEmbeddings/ You can find it in the example folder

+## French Model (On test)
+Added a French model based on word2vec found at https://fauconnier.github.io/ You can find it in the example folder